lukeevans603/lukeevans603.github.io/_pages/index.md

         style="border: none;">
 </iframe>

-As well as a live demo of some commumity ecology work:
+As well as a live demo of some community ecology work:

 <iframe src="https://cporosus24.shinyapps.io/beetle_app/"
         width="100%"